bradymadden97/go-quads/README.md

 ` -i <iterations> ` : Number of iterations to run quads - default 200

+` -b ` : Add borders to subimages

 ` -g ` : Flag to create gif of quad images

-` -f <frames> ` : Number of images per second in gif - default 20
+` -gf <frames> ` : Number of images per second in gif - default 20

-` -p <pause> ` : Number of seconds to pause at end of gif - default 2
+` -gp <pause> ` : Number of seconds to pause at end of gif - default 2

-` -b ` : Add borders to subimages